 However, his managed to the ruins of Choquequirao and he was very impressed.
 This visit stimulated his interest in the Incas.

-In 1911 he returned with the Yale Peruvian Expedition which was actually intended to visit the Urubamba River and surrounds, to find the last capital of the Incas.
+In 1911 Bingham returned to Peru with the Yale Peruvian Expedition.
+His goal was to explore the Urubamba River and surroundings, to find the mysterious last capital of the Incas, Vilcabamba.

-The expedition set off following the course of the Urubamba River, exploring series of ruins along the way.
+Binghams 1911 expedition set off following the course of the Urubamba River, exploring series of ruins along the way.
 On July 23 1911, Bingham arrived at Mandor where he met the peasant farmer Melchor Arteaga who told Bingham about the existence of two Inca sites, Machu Picchu and Huayna Picchu (‘old mountain’ and ‘young mountain’ in Quechua).